Underweight children aged 2 to 5

 Offer lots of praise when they eat a new food and ignore negative responses to the food.
 Be patient – some children need to be offered new foods many times before they will eat them.

-Don't insist that a child eats everything on their plate or criticise them when they don't eat as much as you want.
-This turns mealtimes into a negative experience for the child.
+Do not insist that a child eats everything on their plate or criticise them when they do not eat as much as you want.
+This turns mealtimes into a negative experience for your child.

 Keep your child active